-- Ensure the school has clear systems and processes in place for identifying possible mental health problems in pupils, including clear routes to escalate concerns and clear referral and accountability systems. - Guarantee that volunteers are appropriately supervised. - Make sure that at least one person on any appointment panel has undertaken safer recruitment training. - Ensure that all staff receive safeguarding and child protection training updates, e.g. emails, as required, but at least annually. - Ensure that all governors receive appropriate safeguarding and child protection training upon their induction and that this training is updated regularly. - Certify that there are procedures in place to handle allegations against staff, supply staff, volunteers and contractors. - Confirm that there are procedures in place to make a referral to the DBS and the Teaching Regulation Agency (TRA), where appropriate, if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned. - Guarantee that there are procedures in place to handle pupils' allegations against other pupils. - Ensure that appropriate disciplinary procedures are in place, as well as policies pertaining to the behaviour of pupils and staff. - Ensure that procedures are in place to eliminate unlawful discrimination, harassment and victimisation, including those in relation to child-on-child abuse. - Guarantee that there are systems in place for pupils to express their views and give feedback. - Establish an early help procedure and ensure all staff understand the procedure and their role in it. - Appoint a designated teacher to promote the educational achievement of LAC and ensure that this person has undergone appropriate training. - Ensure that the designated teacher works with the VSH to discuss how the pupil premium funding can best be used to support LAC. - Introduce mechanisms to assist staff in understanding and discharging their roles and responsibilities. - Make sure that staff members have the skills, knowledge and understanding necessary to keep LAC safe, particularly with regard to the pupil's legal status, contact details and care arrangements. - Put in place appropriate safeguarding responses for pupils who become absent from education, particularly on repeat occasions and/or for prolonged periods, to help identify any risk of abuse, neglect or exploitation, and prevent the risk of their disappearance in future. - Ensure that all members of the governing board have been subject to an enhanced DBS check. - Create a culture where staff are confident to challenge senior leaders over any safeguarding concerns. - Be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), the Data Protection Act 2018, the UK GDPR and the local multi-agency safeguarding arrangements.
+- Ensure the school has clear systems and processes in place for identifying possible mental health problems in pupils, including clear routes to escalate concerns and clear referral and accountability systems. - Guarantee that volunteers are appropriately supervised. - Make sure that at least one person on any appointment panel has undertaken safer recruitment training. - Ensure that all staff receive safeguarding and child protection training updates, e.g. emails, as required, but at least annually. - Certify that there are procedures in place to handle allegations against staff, supply staff, volunteers and contractors. - Confirm that there are procedures in place to make a referral to the DBS and the Teaching Regulation Agency (TRA), where appropriate, if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned. - Guarantee that there are procedures in place to handle pupils' allegations against other pupils. - Ensure that appropriate disciplinary procedures are in place, as well as policies pertaining to the behaviour of pupils and staff. - Ensure that procedures are in place to eliminate unlawful discrimination, harassment and victimisation, including those in relation to peer-on-peer abuse. - Guarantee that there are systems in place for pupils to express their views and give feedback. - Establish an early help procedure and ensure all staff understand the procedure and their role in it. - Appoint a designated teacher to promote the educational achievement of LAC and ensure that this person has undergone appropriate training. - Ensure that the designated teacher works with the virtual school head (VSH) to discuss how the pupil premium funding can best be used to support LAC. - Introduce mechanisms to assist staff in understanding and discharging their roles and responsibilities. - Make sure that staff members have the skills, knowledge and understanding necessary to keep LAC safe, particularly with regard to the pupil's legal status, contact details and care arrangements. - Put in place appropriate safeguarding responses for pupils who go missing from school, particularly on repeat occasions, to help identify any risk of abuse, neglect or exploitation, and prevent the risk of their disappearance in future. - Ensure that all members of the governing board have been subject to an enhanced DBS check. - Create a culture where staff are confident to challenge senior leaders over any safeguarding concerns.